lihaoyi/scala-js-fiddle/readme.md

 ==============

 Source code for [www.scala-js-fiddle.com](http://www.scala-js-fiddle.com).
-This is now obsolete, and has been super-seded by Otto Chrons' [ScalaFiddle](https://github.com/scalafiddle).
+This is now obsolete, and has been superseded by Otto Chrons' [ScalaFiddle](https://github.com/scalafiddle).